 Is this “your” ranking?

 Although major ones, the Financial Times MBA rankings are just some of many.
-Different rankings of MBA and Masters in Management programmes employ different methodologies, criteria, weight, pre-selection of the eligible business schools, etc. As selecting your MBA programme affects your overall MBA and post-MBA experience, selecting the right ranking, or whether to consult rankings at all, comes as step one.
+Different rankings of MBA and Masters in Management programmes employ different methodologies, criteria, pre-selection of the eligible business schools, etc. As selecting your MBA programme affects your overall MBA and post-MBA experience, selecting the right ranking, or whether to consult rankings at all, comes as step one.

 What is there for you in the Financial Times MBA rankings?